HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 This is an open-ended project with no certain conclusion.
 Our ultimate goal is to write a semi-application that can be extended and adjusted to a real product that can be used to help potential Airbnb customers.
 The interactive map is a model that cound be used in the future.

 Also, the data itself actually reveals a lot of information.
-While we calculate the crime number around Airbnb houses, the number is actually greater than what we thought it would be.
+Generally, the original score and the weighted score are related, which implies that most customers' reviews are reliable.
+However, the overall weighted scores are lower than the original scores.
+This means  the factors that we consider to be important actually drag down the whole scale.
+Therefore, the houses that have a big gap between the original scores and the weighted scores may not be a good choice to stay.
+For example, while we calculate the crime number around Airbnb houses, the number is actually greater than what we thought it would be.
+This could be a effective factor on those low rating houses.
 Also, many of our favorite restaurants actually failed a lot of inspections.
 Cooking at home seems to be a necessary skill :)

 # Reference
 1. https://bl.ocks.org/mbostock/3887118